valvestate/valvestate.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in ensuring the safety of agentic AI systems (see [AI safety](https://en.wikipedia.org/wiki/AI_safety)).
-My work focuses on using formal and mathematical methods to understand and verify the behaviour of AI systems, especially those involving multiple autonomous AI agents (see [multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system)).
-I draw on techniques from formal verification, logic, and game theory.
-Here are the main areas I work on:
+I am interested in ensuring the safety of goal-directed AI systems---nowadays referred to as "agentic AI" (see [AI safety](https://en.wikipedia.org/wiki/AI_safety)).
+My research focuses on applying formal and mathematical methods to analyse and verify the behaviour of AI systems, particularly those involving multiple autonomous agents (see [multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system)).
+I draw on techniques from formal verification, logic, and game theory to develop rigorous approaches that guarantee correctness and robustness.
+My main research areas include:

 + Logic and game theory in theoretical computer science and foundations of AI.
 + Verification, design, and synthesis of equilibria in concurrent multi-agent systems.